noe-protocol/noe-gate/README.md

 - `make` installed
 - On Windows, use WSL2 for a Linux-native development environment

 Start with `make demo` for the flagship shipment gate.
-Run `make demo-full` for the broader auditor walkthrough.
+Run `make demo-full` for the broader auditor walkthrough, or `make integration-demo` for the minimal execution-boundary demo.
 If the repo is already cloned locally, skip `git clone` and just `cd noe`.

 <br />